 WHO CAN APPLY: Because the intent of the emergency aid is to support scholars who have been adversely affected by the threats posed by COVID-19, students are strongly encouraged to use these funds in ways that will stabilize their personal circumstances and support the forward continuation of their Shorter College education.

 This application is open to Shorter College students who are currently enrolled with a GPA of 2.0 (if less than required GPA, must complete 10 hours of tutoring).

-Students who are not seeking a degree or certificate, do not have a high school diploma or GED, are in Deferred Action for Childhood Arrivals (DACA) status, or are an international student are not eligible for the emergency financial aid grant.
+Students who are not seeking a degree or certificate, do not have a high school diploma or GED, are in Deferred Action for Childhood Arrivals (DACA) status, or are international students are not eligible for the emergency financial aid grant.

-Disbursement of Emergency Financial Aid Grants: Shorter College will distribute grants to eligible students who were enrolled for the Spring 2020 semester, have a 2019-2020 FAFSA on file, and completed the SHORTER COLLEGE CARES EMERGENCY RELIEF FORM.
+Disbursement of Emergency Financial Aid Grants: Shorter College will distribute grants to eligible students who were enrolled for the Summer 2022 semesters, have a 2021-2022 FAFSA on file, and completed the SHORTER COLLEGE CARES EMERGENCY RELIEF FORM.
 Funds will be disbursed to students via check.
 Please allow the selection committee 5 – 7 business days to determine student eligibility.
 You will be notified by email or phone once a decision has been made on your behalf.